An Investigation of Newton-Sketch and Subsampled Newton Methods: Analysis

 Hence, the total work complexity required to get an $\epsilon$-accurate solution is

 Note that in order to compare this with \eqref{cgwork}, we need to bound the parameters $\sigma$ and $\bar{r}$.
-Using the definitions given in the Assumptions, we have that $\sigma^2$ is bounded by a multiple of $L^2$, and that CG converges in at most $d$ iterations, thus $\bar{r} \leq d$.
-Using these worst-case bounds we observe that Newton-Sketch has a slightly higher cost compared to SSN-CG.
+Using the definitions given in the Assumptions, we have that $\sigma^2$ is bounded by a multiple of $L^2$, and we know that CG converges in at most $d$ iterations, thus $\bar{r} \leq d$.
+In the most pessimistic case CG requires $d$ iterations, and then \eqref{sketchwork} and \eqref{cgwork} are similar, with Newton-Sketch having a slightly higher cost compared to SSN-CG.

-We should note in passing that certain implicit assumptions are made about both these algorithms.
-In the SSN method, it is assumed that the number of subsamples is less than the number of examples $n$; and in Newton-Sketch, the sketch dimension is assumed to be less than $n$.
-This implies that for these methods one makes the implicit assumption that $n> \kappa^2$.
+In the analysis stated above, we made certain implicit assumptions the algorithms and the problems.
+In the SSN method, it was assumed that the number of subsamples is less than the number of examples $n$; and in Newton-Sketch, the sketch dimension is assumed to be less than $n$.
+This implies that for these methods we made the implicit assumption that the number of data points is large enough so that $n> \kappa^2$.